ayesdeeef/Microsoft-Excel---Data-Analysis-with-Excel-Pivot-Tables/README.md

 5. Copy the existing pivot and create a second view below the combo chart to show Budget by Genre, with a Top 5 filter applied.
 Name the table "Budget by Genre", then visualize this view with a Pie chart, with hidden field buttons.

 6. Insert a Slicer for Genre, enable multi-select, then connect it to both PivotTables.
 Create a simple dashboard by hiding the columns of your raw PivotTable views, disabling gridlines, and aligning/formatting the PivotCharts and Slicer as you see fit.
 Practice adjusting slicer selections to see how the dashboard updates!

+# HOMEWORK: Analyzing U.S. Voter Demographics

+1. How many states had a Voter Population % below 55%?
+Which states?

+2. How many confirmed voters in California were over 65 years old in 2012?
+What percentage does that represent out of the total confirmed voters in California?
+What percentage out of the confirmed voters in the entire country?

+3. Show both Citizen Population and Confirmed Voters by Age, as % of Column Total.
+What percentage of the citizen population do 45 to 64 year olds represent?
+What percentage of the confirmed voter population?

+4. Create a new calculated field named "Voter Turnout" (Confirmed Voters/Registered Voters), formatted as a percentage with 2 decimal points.
+Which state had the highest voter turnout rate?
+What about among 18-24 year old voters specifically?

+5. As a politician seeking to improve voter turnout rates among young adults (18-24), which particular states would you target first?